Clarifai/old-docs/api-guide/annotate/training-data.md

 After applying these changes, the model performance improved.
 {% endhint %}

-## Training Data Checklist
+## Semantic clarity (The importance of "Is" vs "Of")

 Visually Distinct

 Look for visually noticeable qualities - trying to recognize something that is not too subtle for humans to pick up on AND something that can be picked up through the noise of a photo.
 Also look for whether or not those noticeable qualities are distinct enough to be repeatable across inputs.

-Ideal/Not Ideal inputs defined

-Create a visual dictionary of what each concept’s training data will and will not be trained for.
-Determine resolution and image size for optimal data
+Variance, on the other hand, occurs when your training set is cast too wide.
+If you train a concept of too many different kinds of images, and they are all visually different, the training set will become noisy.
+This will make it difficult for the model to find the visually distinct qualities to learn from.

+Semantically clear

+Make sure the labels for concepts reflect what the photo is of, not just what is in the photo.

+## Training Data Checklist

 Remember to set aside Evaluation data at the start of each project.
 A split of 80% Training Data to 20% Evaluation data should be good to start.

-Semantically clear

-Make sure the labels for concepts reflect what the photo is of, not just what is in the photo.

-UGC Optimized

-UGC stands for “User Generated Content”.
-We need to make sure the training and test data matches the reality of the use-case.
-Your evaluation test set should be a reflection of this.

 Assets